What is an excellent credit score?

 -

 Pay your loans on time.
-Your payment history is an important factor used to calculate your credit scores.
-Late or missed payments can reduce your credit scores.
-But setting up reminders or automatic payments can help you remember to make on-time payments.
+Payment history is an important factor in calculating your credit scores.
+Late or missed payments can hurt your credit scores.
+Setting up reminders or automatic payments can help you remember to make on-time payments.

 -

 Keep credit utilization low.
-Credit utilization refers to the amount of credit you use compared with your total available credit.
-The Consumer Financial Protection Bureau says to keep your credit utilization ratio below 30%.
+Credit utilization is the amount of credit you use compared to your total available credit.
+The Consumer Financial Protection Bureau recommends keeping your credit utilization ratio below 30%.

 -